WWE News: Reason Why Brock Lesnar Will Be On ‘Raw’ So Often Heading Into ‘WrestleMania 33’ Revealed

 Brock Lesnar will be featured on Monday Night Raw almost every week heading into WrestleMania 33 this year for a specific reason.
 Since WWE Survivor Series, The Beast Incarnate has lost a great deal of his aura as WWE’s unstoppable force after losing to Goldberg in less than a minute and a half.
 However, that doesn’t mean Brock still isn’t a force to be reckoned with as he displayed during his return to Raw earlier this week.

-Recently, Brock Lesnar’s WWE schedule for The Road to WrestleMania has been revealed and with only one exception: he’s set to appear on every episode of Raw between now and WrestleMania.
+Recently, Brock Lesnar’s WWE schedule for The Road to WrestleMania has been revealed, and with only one exception, he’s set to appear on every episode of Raw between now and WrestleMania.
 Unfortunately, Lesnar is banned from appearing on the February 13 edition of Raw because his recent failed drug tests for UFC 200 don’t allow him to compete in Nevada for the next year, which includes WWE programming.

 Despite that, Brock Lesnar will be on WWE television essentially every week, so WWE officials have a lot of options about how to use him heading into WWE FastLane and WrestleMania.
 There is a lot of speculation about Brock’s plans heading into those PPVs, but the rivalry with Goldberg is expected to continue well after the WWE Royal Rumble.
 However, we still don’t know what Brock Lesnar will be doing on Raw every week.